lemevel/gipht/README.md

 APPLICATIONS:

 InSAR for monitoring hazardous natural phenomena, e.g., landslides InSAR for monitoring subsidence due to extraction, e.g., oil, gas, water

 KEY BENEFITS:

-    Validated on real (noisy) data in a peer-reviewed publication Provides a more direct path to a quantitative interpretation than existing methods Provides a realistic assessment of uncertainty, unlike existing methods Potentially applicable to other phase data, e.g., pattern recognition in color images
+Validated on real (noisy) data in a peer-reviewed publication Provides a more direct path to a quantitative interpretation than existing methods Provides a realistic assessment of uncertainty, unlike existing methods

 PUBLICATIONS: